Kenny Wangler: Season 3

 Wangler befriends new inmate Malcolm Coyle, and defends him against Nappa, who despises the man.
-Adebisi is released from the psych ward and Wangler and Pierce being plotting to kill him.
+Adebisi is released from the psych ward and Wangler and Pierce begin plotting to kill him.
 Nappa, however, tells them to stand back for the time being.
 Wangler is upset when Coyle is kicked out of the kitchen on Nappa's suspicions.
 Later Augustus Hill testifies against Coyle for murdering an Italian-American family, and Wangler seeks revenge.
 With the help of Kareem Said, Antonio Nappa, Carmen Guerra, and Vernon Schillinger, Hill is protected and Coyle is killed by the Italians.

 Taking the new moniker of "Bricks", Wangler represents the Homeboys in the boxing tournament and falls quickly to heavier, fitter Muslim inmate Hamid Khan.
 Wangler, enraged by his loss, has Poet publicly humiliate Said for having sexual thoughts about a white woman.
 As a result, Said is kicked out of the Muslims.

 Later, Wangler's mother visits, telling him that his wife is cheating on him with a man he despises, who is also abusing his infant son.
-Wangler has them killed; while he attends his wife's funeral, Adebisi cuts a deal with Chucky Pancamo, who is now the head of the Italians, and with the help of the Latinos, burns Poet and Pierce severely.
+Wangler has them killed, while he attends his wife's funeral, Adebisi cuts a deal with Chucky Pancamo, who is now the head of the Italians, and with the help of the Latinos, burns Poet and Pierce severely.
 Adebisi then has himself arranged to become Wangler's cellmate, leaving Wangler at Adebisi's mercy.
 Adebisi has Wangler tied naked to his bed each night as a form of African war training and to reaffirm his dominance over Wangler.
 He then forces Wangler to accuse Tim McManus of sexual harassment.
 McManus transfers Wangler to Unit B and Wangler accepts Adebisi's plan to get rid of McManus and have a black man run Em City.
 Poet and Pierce get out of the hospital wanting to kill Adebisi, but Wangler tells them to cool off for the time being.
 On New Year's Eve, amid the racial tension, Wangler, Poet, and Pierce lead the black inmates in a chant throughout Unit B to set Augustus Hill free from solitary.

 Season 4

-Adebisi gets Wangler, Poet, and Pierce back into Em City against McManus' wishes.
+Adebisi gets Wangler, Poet, and Pierce back into EM City against McManus' wishes.
 While inside, Adebisi is trying to find someone to use a gun in a specific manner so that McManus can be exposed as incompetent and unfit to run Em City.
 A new inmate, an insecure white man named Guillaume Tarrant, arrives in Oz and is an immediate target for Wangler, Poet, and Pierce; they steal his shoes and bully him regularly.
 Seeing this, Adebisi places the gun in his cell, and the next day Tarrant goes on a shooting spree after they antagonize him once again, gunning down Wangler in the process.